marzdeveloper/Top-View-Re-Identification/README.md

 - If you are using .jpg frames (such as TVPR2 dataset), you have to be sure to import image_data_handler_joint_multimodal_jpg* version

-**-------------------Data-related params-------------------**
-**---------------------------------------------------------**
+## -------------------Data-related params-------------------

 or  dataset_root_dir = "path/to/RealShopdataset/"

 ## TVPR2 Path settings:

 main folder of TVPR2 dataset must contain
--test folder: where are stored test frames grouped in subfolders by person ID, and a folder containing test.txt produced in B -train folder: where are stored gallery,train,and validation frames grouped in subfolders by person ID, and a folder containing gallery.txt,train.txt,and validation.txt produced in B (gallery if needed).
+1. *test folder*: where are stored test frames grouped in subfolders by person ID, and a folder containing test.txt produced in B
+2. *train folder*: where are stored gallery,train,and validation frames grouped in subfolders by person ID, and a folder containing gallery.txt,train.txt,and validation.txt produced in B (gallery if needed).

+## Specify the following paths:

 params_root_dir = "path/to/resnet18_ocid_params"
 dataset_root_dir = "path/to/TVPR2dataset"